-The following guide discusses how to use S-Docs in Lightning and how to edit a template in Lightning.
+The following guide discusses how to configure and use S-Docs in Salesforce Lightning Experience and how to edit a template in Lightning.

 If you have not already created an S-Docs button and added it to your page layout, you will need to add a custom button (Note that the S-Docs button comes prepackaged for many standard objects, such as Opportunities, Contacts, and Accounts; however, you still need to add the button to your page layout for these standard objects).
 To create a new button, you'll need to go to Setup > Object Manager > ObjectNameHere > Buttons, Links & Actions.